core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <section anchor='registration' title="Registration">

 		<t>
 		After discovering the location of an RD Function Set, an endpoint MAY register its resources using the registration interface.
-This interface accepts a POST from an endpoint containing the list of resources to be added to the directory as the message payload in the CoRE Link Format along with query string parameters indicating the name of the endpoint, its domain and the lifetime of the registration.
+This interface accepts a POST from an endpoint containing the list of resources to be added to the directory as the message payload in the CoRE Link Format <xref target="RFC6690"/> or JSON Link Format <xref target="I-D.ietf-core-links-json"/> along with query string parameters indicating the name of the endpoint, its domain and the lifetime of the registration.
 All parameters except the endpoint name are optional.
 It is expected that other specifications MAY define further parameters (it is to be determined if a registry of parameters is needed for this purpose).
 The RD then creates a new resource or updates an existing resource in the RD and returns its location.
 An endpoint MUST use that location when refreshing registrations using this interface.
 Endpoint resources in the RD are kept active for the period indicated by the lifetime parameter.
 The endpoint is responsible for refreshing the entry within this period using either the registration or update interface.
 The registration interface MUST be implemented to be idempotent, so that registering twice with the same endpoint parameter does not create multiple RD entries.
 		</t>

         <t>The registration request interface is specified as follows: